 While down town Teeny talks about celebrating Lincoln’s Birthday.
 Fibber pits his sales skills against Harlows for the commercial.
 When Fibber tries to get the jewelry store to carry a line of his watches, there’s a holdup.
 The Kingsmen sing, Coming Through the Rye.

 Fibber ends up before a judge.
 Boomer tries to lend some credibility to Fibber’s story.
 Followed by a few words from Mrs. Uppington.
-Charges pile up, then Gildersleeves arrives to straighten things out.
+Charges pile up, then Gildersleeve arrives to straighten things out.
 Is there any hope for the whole gang to get out of jail?